Nikolov-A/Nikolov-A/README.md

 * :sound: [Music Recommender](https://github.com/Nikolov-A/Project-Week-3-Music_Recommender): App that takes user's favorite song and gives suggestions for similar songs, based on audiofeatures.
 The magic happens thanks to a database of 10,000 songs (collected by Spotify API & Webscrapping) and an Unsupervised Machine Learning algorithm (K-means clustering).

-* :transport: [Barcelona Public Transport](https://github.com/Nikolov-A/Project-Week-2-Barcelona) This project analyzes the accessibility and density of public transportation in Barcelona.
+* :bus: [Barcelona Public Transport](https://github.com/Nikolov-A/Project-Week-2-Barcelona): This project analyzes the accessibility and density of public transportation in Barcelona.
 The main focus is on the number of bus, metro, and/or taxi stops in certain areas.